abrown17nd/NeuralNetwork_Hurricanes/README.md

 2025-03-06 01:48:20,290 - Epoch 1, Train Loss: 0.000000, Val Loss: 0.000000
 2025-03-07 06:17:12,155 - Epoch 48, Train Loss: 0.000000, Val Loss: 0.000000
 Clearly, I need to debug and see why the model is not providing any output.
 This will be the start of next phase of this project.

+## Semester project Part 4: Second update

+Your task: push to your project GitHub repo your first solution designed and evaluated with train and validation partitions of your dataset.
+This should include:

+Source codes with instructions how to run your trained neural network on a single validation sample (please attach it to your solution).
+We should be able to run your programs without any edits -- please double check before submission that the codes are complete and all the package requirements are listed (3 points).
+A report (as a readme in GitHub, 1000-2000 words) with:
+A classification accuracy achieved on the training and validation sets.
+That is, how many samples were classified correctly and how many of them were classified incorrectly (It is better to provide a percentage instead of numbers).
+Select the performance metrics that best suit their given problem (for instance, Precision-Recall, f-measure, plot ROCs, ECE for calibration, perceptual/realism assessment in case of generative models, etc.) and justify the use of the evaluation method (2 points);
+A short commentary related to the observed accuracy and ideas for improvements (to be implemented in the final solution).
+For instance, if you see almost perfect accuracy on the training set, and way worse on the validation set, what does it mean?
+Is it good?
+If not, what do you think you could do to improve the generalization capabilities of your neural network?
+(5 points)